 Elevate your design and manufacturing processes with Autodesk Fusion

 In the constantly evolving world of manufacturing, mold and die shops must continually improve productivity without sacrificing part quality.
-As you strive to stay competitive, you may need to work smarter and harder… With harder materials, that is.
+As you strive to stay competitive, you may need to work smarter and harder—with harder materials, that is.
+Learn how to machine hard materials in this handy guide.

 When qualities that help improve a material’s performance generally hurt its machinability–often the case with hard materials–how should you proceed and still maintain productivity and quality?